FractionEstate/cardano-base-rust/README.md

 The full test suite includes VRF and KES golden tests that depend on vectors in [`test_vectors/`](test_vectors).

+### Dev Container (VS Code)

+The repository ships with `.devcontainer/devcontainer.json`, preloading the `mcr.microsoft.com/devcontainers/base:bookworm` image and the official Rust feature.
+To (re)build the environment in VS Code:

+1. Install the **Dev Containers** extension.
+2. Open the command palette and choose `Dev Containers: Rebuild and Reopen in Container`.
+3. Wait for the Rust toolchain to install automatically (no manual `rustup` steps required).

+The container bundles the same tool versions used in CI, ensuring repeatable `cargo` builds and tests.

 ## Documentation

 Authoritative documentation lives under [`docs/`](docs):